Substitute Guide

 These seven substitutes cover the full range of cheddar applications.
 The critical factor is matching the sharpness level of the cheddar your recipe calls for, not just the melt behavior.

 A recipe built around sharp cheddar's bite (Welsh rarebit, sharp cheddar mac and cheese) will taste flat if you swap in mild Colby.
-For those dishes, aged Gouda or Swiss cave-aged wheel provide the intensity the recipe needs.
-See our mac and cheese cheese picks for ranked options.
+For those dishes, aged Gouda or nutty alpine depth provide the intensity the recipe needs.

 NOTE